 This Award is focused on the all-important people side of the farming and growing business.
 It recognises the importance of staff management, succession, community involvement, health and safety and other practices associated with people management and wellbeing.

 Beef + Lamb New Zealand Livestock Farm Award

 This Award recognises the livestock farmer who demonstrates the need for long term land and animal stewardship.
 Considerations are made around the wise use of land, labour and capital resources.
 Livestock will be well cared for.
 Stock class and type are managed appropriately to the land contour and soil type.

 This Award recognises dairy farmers who demonstrate a strong commitment to managing, protecting and enhancing their environment.
 The award focuses on positive, long term, environmentally sustainable on-farm actions.
 Entrants will demonstrate high standards of environmental care and sustainable use of the land, stock, labour and capital resources.

 This Award recognises excellence in the use of science and monitoring to optimise productivity and minimise environmental impacts.
 A good understanding of soil, water, plant and crop protection should be demonstrated, with supporting measurement and monitoring in evidence.

-Norwood Agri-Business Management Award
+Rabobank Agri-Business Management Award